KimTholstorf/zerotier-scripts/README.md

 OPTIONS:
     -a=,  --api=
             (32 digit alphanumeric key) Specifies the ZeroTier API Token (account) to query the API for netorks and members.
-            Default behavior is to query all the networks the Token owner are member off.
+            Default behavior is to query all the networks the Token owner are member off or networks shared with.
 This behavior can be changed to only query a single specific Network ID with the --network argument.

     -u=,  --url=